 Prepare your child for life.

-Keiki Self Defense is designed to off you and your child the techniques to protect them selves from a physical altercation in a non-violent format.
-It is also designed for the school system where they may not be able to avoid a conflict but will have a strategy to always be in the right.
+Keiki Self Defense is designed to offer you and your child the techniques, strategy and plan to protect them selves from a physical altercation in a non-violent format.
+It is also designed for the school system where they may not be able to avoid a conflict, but we will teach your child the strategy to always be in the right.
+(Pono - “righteousness”)

 KEIKI Self Defense

 My child is being bullied at school!!
 What can I do as a parent to help them?

 Each day, 10-year-old Keola asked his mom for more and more lunch money.
 Yet he seemed skinnier than ever and came home from school hungry.
 It turned out that Keola was handing his lunch money to a fifth-grader, who was threatening to beat him up if he didn't pay.

 Kayla, 13, thought things were going well at her new school, since all the popular girls were being so nice to her.
 But then she found out that one of them had posted mean rumors about her.
 Kayla cried herself to sleep that night and started going to the nurse's office complaining of a stomachache to avoid the girls in study hall.

 Effects of Bullying (https://www.pacer.org/bullying/resources/stats.asp)